microsoft/playwright/docs/src/auth.md

 test.use({ storageState: 'adminStorageState.json' });

 test('admin test', async ({ page }) => {
-  // page is signed in as amin.
+  // page is signed in as admin.
 });

 test.describe(() => {